2007 United Kingdom floods: Affected areas in Scotland

 Scotland was hit by flooding in June and July, with the Scottish Lowlands most badly affected.
 On 12 June, the Met Office issued torrential rain warnings for Scotland and it was Scotland's wettest June since 1938.
 The non-administrative counties and council areas affected are given below.

 Ayrshire and Arran

 On 21 June, about 2000 homes were left without electricity and properties were affected as flash floods hit Kilmarnock.
 On 18 July, flooding affected Kilmarnock again, the River Irvine burst its banks in Newmilns, and flash floods affected roads including the M77.

 Dumfries

 On 18 July, floods wrecked homes in Closeburn, power was cut off at Eaglesfield, and roads were closed at Moffat and Lochmaben.

 Edinburgh and Midlothian

-On 1 July rain cancelled the one-day international cricket match between Scotland and Pakistan in Edinburgh and by 3 July parts of Midlothian were flooded, with worst hit areas including residential areas in Dalkeith and Mayfield.
+On 1 July, rain cancelled the one-day international cricket match between Scotland and Pakistan in Edinburgh and by 3 July parts of Midlothian were flooded, the worst-hit areas including residential areas in Dalkeith and Mayfield.